• Welcome

 L'Archipel participate in a range of French events.
 These include

-• French Week
+• French Language Week

 • Auckland French Speech Competition

-• Biannual class trip to New Caledonia.
+• Biannual class trip to Tahiti

 In addition to participating in French related events, our students mix with the Samoa, Māori and Kiwi Connections rōpū in wider school activities such as sports, music, our school production, our biannual camp for seniors, Ritimana Matariki events and celebrations of other heritage languages.